-E-safety Support has 10 secondary assembly plans - scroll down for details and samples
+Safeguarding Essentials has 18 secondary assembly plans - scroll down for details and samples

-Assembly is an ideal time to cover e-safety issues with year groups or the whole school, which is why we have developed these assembly plans for introducing students to, or reminding them of, e-safety issues.
-You can pick and choose an assembly as a "one off", or use them in sequence throughout a half term.
-Each of our primary and secondary assembly plans includes a PowerPoint presentation for the students, and an easy to use script for the teacher.
+Assembly is an ideal time to cover safeguarding or e-safety issues with year groups or the whole school, which is why we have developed these assembly plans for introducing students to, or reminding them of, safeguarding and e-safety issues.
+You can pick and choose an assembly as a "one off", or use them in sequence throughout a term.
+Each of our secondary assembly plans includes a PowerPoint presentation for the students, and an easy to use script for the teacher.
 You can of course amend the PowerPoint if you wish to suit your own particular needs.
-The assemblies are designed to be used by non-specialists, so you don't have to worry about being an e-safety expert prior to using them.
+The assemblies are designed to be used by non-specialists, so you don't have to worry about being a safeguarding or e-safety expert prior to using them.
 Each assembly plan lasts around 10 - 15 minutes, so fits in easily to most school assembly slots.

 Sexting is when sexually explicit text messages are sent from mobile phones or tablets.
 These could be text or image based.
 This assembly clarifies what sexting is, what the risks are, and what the law says about sexting.
 It uses two case studies that have been in the press to illustrate key points and dangers.
 The assembly includes a teacher script and a PowerPoint for display.